-An independent Careers advisor also talks to students in assemblies and also attends the annual review of all year 9, 10 and 11 students with an EHCP.
+Our school careers advisor, Mrs Taylor, also talks to students in assemblies and also provides reports and / or attends the annual review of all year 9, 10 and 11 students with an EHCP.

-KS4 - Post 16: An Independent Careers Advisor is present in school for students to seek advice.
-Each student has at least one interview with the advisor in Year 11.
-Taster days are held at Selby College, York College and New College Pontefract.
-If additional taster sessions are requested at any college, the school will endeavor to organize these.
-There is a College evening organsied for student in Years 10 and Year 11 each year.
+KS4 - Post 16: Each student has at least one interview with the careers advisor in Year 11.
+Taster days are held at Selby College and New College Pontefract.
+If additional taster sessions are requested at any college, the school will endeavor to organise these.
+A college open evening in school is organised each year for Year 10 and 11 pupils and parents / carers.

 For students with a SEND, more personalised transition visits are arranged, introducing students to the college layout and to key members of staff.
 College staff are also invited to annual reviews.
-The advice of a specialist careers advisor can be arranged for students considering more specialist placements.
+The advice of a specialist careers advisor can be arranged for CYP considering more specialist placements.